 - Larger members of this species spawn in pairs of a single male and a single female.

-- Dominant male will form a harem and spawn with a single female at a time.
-Male will court female by exhibiting a dashing behavior, similar to that of group spawning behavior.
-If female is receptive, she will join the male in the dash toward the surface to release her eggs.
-Dominant male may spawn with up to 100 females a day, though 30-50 is more common.
+- The dominant male will form a harem and spawn with a single female at a time.
+Males will court females by exhibiting a dashing behavior, similar to that of group spawning behavior.
+If the female is receptive, she will join the male in the dash toward the surface to release her eggs.
+Dominant males may spawn with up to 100 females a day, though 30-50 is more common.

 - Eggs are pelagic and float along in the water column for 6-8 weeks until the fry burrow into the sand and transition to the juvenile stage.